darkn3rd/vagrant-simple/singlemachine/README.md

 # **Single Machine Vagrant**

-This is a simple single machine Vagrant system with some common variables used in configuration.
+This is a simple single machine Vagrant system.
+Some popular options are configured in the `Vagrantfile`.

 ## **Instructions**